0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	file cannot be reverted back to "member" if there are any child cgroups with cpuset enabled.

-	A parent partition cannot distribute all its CPUs to its child partitions.
-There must be at least one cpu left in the parent partition.
+	A parent partition may distribute all its CPUs to its child partitions as long as it is not the root cgroup and there is no task directly associated with that parent partition.
+Otherwise, there must be at least one cpu left in the parent partition.
+	A new task cannot be moved to a partition root with no effective cpu.

 	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above is true,